-For all our tours we include a local guide.
+During all tour activities you will be accompanied by a local guide.
 A local guide knows the area the best and the people of the community personally.
-Some parts of Papua are unsafe to travel alone; therefore a local guide will always accompany you!

 Occasionally, some local disturbance occurs making it impossible to visit a certain area.
-This is one of the reasons why you need to have a special travel permit to travel within Papua.
+When you travel to the Baliem Valley in Wamena and to the Korowai tribes, you need a Travel Permit.
+This is always included in your package we have always manage to obtain one.
+For other destinations in Papua, a Travel Permit is not needed.
 We are well informed and kept up to date about the local situation.
-If an area is unsafe, police authorities will inform us about this and we will not organize any tours there.
+If an area is unsafe, local authorities will inform us about this and we will not organize any tours there.
 This rarely happens, but if the situation is out of control, we will adjust the route of your tour or in the worst case, cancel your trip.
-By far, the last one has never happened.

 Please note: when you travel in Indonesia, you are bound to the laws of the country.